aboczek/hangman-cli/README.md

 # Motivation

-Portfolio Project 3 is about Hangman game.
+This Project is about Hangman game.
 I have picked it to challenge myself and see how far I can go.
-Main Purpose of this website is to play the game in CLI(Command Line Interface)
+Main Purpose of this project is to play the game in a CLI(Command Line Interface)

 # User Experience(UX)